Certain malware that locks down your computer and files until a ransom is paid

 - Once controlled folder access is turned on, click on Protected folders.

 Note: You can only use this functionality if you are an administrator.
-If you are a local account user, you will be prompted to login using the Administrator account.
+If you are a standard account user, you will be prompted to login or authenticate using an Administrator account.

 For more information regarding administrator and local user accounts, please refer to Managing User Accounts on Microsoft Windows 10.